ssvlabs/ssv/docs/specs/NETWORKING.md

 There are several types of nodes in the network:

 `Operator` is responsible for executing validators duties. \
-It holds relevant registry data and the validators consensus data.
+It holds registry data and the validators consensus data.

+`Exporter` is responsible for collecting and exporting information from the network. \
+It collects registry data and consensus data (decided messages) of all the validators in the network.

 `Bootnode` is a public peer which is responsible for helping new peers to find other peers in the network.
 It has a stable ENR that is provided with default configuration, so other peers could join the network easily.

-`Exporter` is a public peer that is responsible for collecting and exporting information from the network. \
-It collects registry data and consensus data (decided messages) of all the validators in the network. \
-It has a stable ENR that is provided with default configuration, so it will have a stable connection with all peers and won't be affected by scoring, pruning, backoff etc.

 ### Identity